 - Something Else Also Rises: When Zayishah is changing into your spare set of clothes, a long note that slowly rises in volume is played (it's more easily heard in the AGDI remake).

 - Thirsty Desert: It is possible to die of thirst while wandering the desert.
-Don't forget to fill your water skin.
+You need to carry several water skins, and to fill them all.

-- Translator Buddy: Poet Omar's aide translates his poetry.
+- Translator Buddy: Poet Omar's aide interprets his poetry.